topo-gps/ios-manual/en/routes/routes_record.rst

 .. figure:: ../_static/route-record5.png
    :height: 568px
    :width: 320px
-   :alt: Route recording paused Topo GPS
+   :alt: Pausing route recording Topo GPS

    *The recording of a route is paused, which can be seen from the record clock and record distance meter.*